 [Editor’s note: The following text represents initial steps into the studies called for under agenda item 1.1.
 This document is therefore work in progress and is subject to further scrutiny and improvement by the co-responsible groups, namely WP 5D and WP 5B.
 Input/comments are being sought from WP 5B, which is the responsible group for AMS and MMS, on the conditions of protection for AMS and MMS stations and the development of the analysis.]

+[XXXX]

 1 Introduction